 No male bee of any species can sting.
 This is because the stinger is a modified ovipositor (egg-laying tube).
 Non-reproductive females will never need to lay eggs so their structure develops into a stinger!

 While Honey Bees can only sting once, this is not true for most bees.
 The barbed stinger of the Honey Bee results in the stinger being ripped from its body during a sting.
-This is why Honey Bees die after they sting you once.
-Honey Bees only sting for defense.

 Most bees however, have smooth stingers and can “give you the point” repeatedly if they need to.
 Yet another reason to respect bees.